Improving Business in the Wilmington Region

 - Onsite 100,000 sq ft Cold Storage facility

-The Wilmington International Airport serves southeastern North Carolina with commercial air service on both Delta and American Airlines.
-Welcoming over 817,000 passengers annually, ILM services 7 non-stop hubs which allow for convenient domestic and international travel.
+The Wilmington International Airport serves southeastern North Carolina with commercial air service on Delta, American Airlines and United.
+Welcoming over 836,000 passengers annually, ILM services 8 non-stop hubs which allow for convenient domestic and international travel.
 ILM prides itself on offering award winning customer service and convenience with multiple flight options, easy security screening, and close parking.
 For more information on ILM, please visit flyILM.com

 CSX is the chief rail service provider to southeastern NC.
 With 17,000 miles of track throughout the state, CSX enables private industries as well as the Port of Wilmington the ability to move product quickly and efficiently.
 Click here for more information about CSX services in North Carolina.